3x10e8/cochlea_sky130/README.md

 ---

-This project implements a wavelet filterbank using switched capacitor techniques.
+This project implements a wavelet filterbank using switched capacitor techniques, as an extension of Tim Edwards's [dissertation work](http://opencircuitdesign.com/~tim/dissertation.html) (1999).
+The filterbank will be embedded inside efabless's Caravel frame.

+This work began as a class project for UCSD's [BENG 207](https://isn.ucsd.edu/courses/beng207/index.html) Integrated Neuromorphic Bioelectronics (fall 2021).

 More documentation to follow!
-The filterbank will be embedded inside efabless's Caravel frame.